Category Archives: South Dakota

 Exact Boundaries Important

-In newly laid out subdivisions in Rapid City where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.
+In newly laid out subdivisions in Estelline where the stakes are all in place, it is easy to find the lot lines, whereas in places that have been surveyed some years previously so many stakes will be missing that it may be hard to locate the exact corners.

 The neighbors are just as anxious to find the correct lot lines as you are.
 If a stake is missing, sometimes a little digging in the area where the corner is thought to be will locate the point of the stake.
 Often if one is careful, the hole where the stake has been can be found by a different color of earth or the decayed remains of part of the stake.

-Land that has never ever been exactly checked, or an item that is being split, will certainly require a survey to find the new edges and lot lines in South Dakota, which should be completely marked so they will certainly never ever become lost.
+Land that has never been exactly surveyed, or a piece that is being divided, will certainly require a survey to locate the brand-new edges and lot lines in South Dakota, which ought to be completely marked so they will never ever end up being shed.

 Consider these guidelines when making the all important selection of one of the available lots for sale.